 We firstly decided that 300 participants was a reasonable sample size target given our resources.
 We then evaluated the expected statistical power and precision in a plausible scenario, assuming a sample size of 300 and a two-sided test with alpha = .05.
 For shorthand, we refer to a ‘correct response’ where the observed ranking matches the intended ranking.

-In a scenario where 10% of people respond correctly to the eLife vocabulary and incorrectly to the alternative vocabulary, and 20% of people respond correctly to the alternative vocabulary and incorrectly to the eLife vocabulary, this would yield an odds ratio of 2, 95% confidence intervals [1.3-3.1] and statistical power of 0.87 with an exact McNemar test.
+In a scenario where 10% of people respond correctly to the eLife vocabulary and incorrectly to the alternative vocabulary, and 20% of people respond correctly to the alternative vocabulary and incorrectly to the eLife vocabulary, this would yield a McNemar odds ratio of 2, 95% confidence intervals [1.3-3.1] and statistical power of 0.87 with an exact McNemar test.
 Analysis code documenting these calculations is available at https://osf.io/8v9n5 (under the heading “Sample size planning”).

 SUPPLEMENTARY INFORMATION C: Task instructions